javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 ![fusion description](../Images/m3-fusion02.gif?raw=true)

-As fusion rules produce security incidents with high fidelity and simulation can be challenging, we are adding an example for example incident that created from fusion detection.
+As Fusion rules produce security incidents with high fidelity and simulation can be challenging, we are adding an example of an incident that was created from fusion detection.

 In the above example we are seeing 2 low severity alerts from **Azure Active Directory Identity Protection** and **Microsoft Cloud App Security** that stich together into high severity incidence: